BakitaSanga/food.odering.system/README.md

 See `documentation/er_diagram.png` for visual representation.

-## 🚀 Deployment
+## Deployment

 ### AWS Deployment
-[Instructions will be added after deployment]
+Currently am facing Difficulties in AWS account creation with fail to fetch Error

 ## 👥 Contributors

-- [Your Name] - Developer
+-  - Developer

 ## 📄 License

-This project is developed as part of academic coursework.
+This project is developed as part of academic coursework in Bachelor Degree of Information Technology, Second Year Student College of Business Education (CBE) Dar es Salaam Campus.

 ## 📞 Contact